Today you are going to see the exact ten writing techniques I use in every article I write.

-With Wikipedia mining, you look at a topic’s table of contents to find out the way in which experts have structured the most important points of a given topic.
+With Wikipedia mining, you look at a topic’s table of contents to determine how experts have structured the most critical points of a given topic.

-For example, let’s say you were writing about incorporating a business, a topic about which you’re clueless.
+For example, let’s say you were writing about incorporating a business, a topic about which you are clueless.
 With Wikipedia mining, you’d to its Wikipedia page and see what you find.

 - First, you can start by explaining the legal benefits of incorporating a business and why a business owner should consider doing so.

-- Then, you can briefly talk about the history of incorporation laws, as an interesting aspect of the topic.
+- Then, you can briefly talk about the history of incorporation laws.

 - Finally, you can talk about the actual steps around incorporating a business.
-Optionally, you can talk about the taxes related to it and the mandatory requirements of having a business.
+Optionally, you can talk about the taxes related to it and the mandatory requirements.

 In a few minutes, you already have a basic structure of a complex topic.

-I know some despise Wikipedia because it’s not professional enough or it’s easy to manipulate.
-I agree, but the point isn’t to base a whole article or essay from Wikipedia; rather is to use it as a guide towards a topic; as a starting point, if you will.
+The point isn’t to base a whole article or essay from Wikipedia; instead, it’s to use it as a guide towards a topic; as a starting point, if you will.

 If Wikipedia doesn’t convince you, you can repeat the process with a book’s table of content.

-A book — particularly a technical one — does a similar job as Wikipedia.
-Instead of reading a whole book, however, you use its table of contents to find the most important ideas and their order.
+A book—particularly a technical one—does a similar job as Wikipedia.
+Instead of reading a whole book, however, you use its table of contents to find the foundational ideas and their order.